-The pharmaceutical needs assessment has considered the current provision of pharmaceutical services across the Health Board's area alongside the demography and health needs of the population.
+The PNA has considered the current provision of pharmaceutical services across the Health Board and specifically the demography and health needs of the population.
 It has analysed whether current provision meets the needs of the population of Hywel Dda UHB and whether there are any potential gaps in pharmaceutical service provision either now or within the lifetime of the document.